Gâteau et cuisine Rachida

 INGREDIENTS

-• 250 g ground toasted sesame seeds (8.8 oz ) You can use a mix of sesame and almond powder.
+• 250 g toasted sesame seeds ground into a fine powder (you may use a mix of sesame seeds and raw almond powder)

-• 3 egg yolks If you don't want to use egg yolks, you can just bring the dough together with more water.
+• 3 egg yolks if you prefer not to use egg yolks, add a little more water to bring the dough together

 • 1 tablespoon ground anise

-• 1 pinch gum arabic powder meska hourra
+• A pinch of ground gum arabic meska hourra

-• 1 packet of artificial saffron food coloring 1/2 teaspoon or 1 teaspoon turmeric
+• 1 packet artificial saffron food coloring 1/2 teaspoon or 1 teaspoon turmeric

-• 1 teaspoon saffron threads heated in a spoon and rubbed between hands
+• 1 teaspoon saffron threads gently warmed in a spoon, then rubbed between your hands

-• 1 level tablespoon fresh baker's yeast dissolved in 60 ml / 2 oz of warm water
+• 1 level tablespoon fresh baker’s yeast dissolved in 60 ml warm water ( 2 fl oz)

 PREPARATION

-• Start by roasting the sesame seeds in an oven preheated to 160°C (320°F) for around ten minutes.
-Sesame seeds should be crunchy to the bite, with no bitter taste.
-Blend to a fine powder.
-Weigh 250 grams ( 8.8 oz).
+• Start by toasting the sesame seeds in a preheated oven at 320°F (160°C) for about 10 minutes.
+The seeds should be crunchy, with no bitter taste.
+Grind them into a fine powder, then measure out 250 g (9 oz).

-• Mix all the ingredients in a large mixing bowl and gradually incorporate the sifted flour, beating well each time.
-If you have a stand mixer, it will make your work easier.
+• Combine all the ingredients in a large bowl, then gradually add the sifted flour, mixing well after each addition.
+Using a stand mixer can make this step easier.

-• Knead well as you gradually add the flour.
-You need to incorporate all the flour, even if the mixture seems tough.
-If the dough is really hard, you can add a little water.
+• Knead the dough as you add the flour.
+It is important to incorporate all of the flour, even if the dough feels firm at first.
+If it becomes too stiff, add a small amount of water.

-• Take a ball, roll it into a sausage shape, and cut it into two pieces.
-Roll out a piece into a rectangle, turning it several times.
-This helps the dough puff up nicely during frying.
+• Take one dough ball, roll it into a log, then cut it into two pieces.
+Roll out one piece into a rectangle, turning it over several times.
+This helps the dough puff up properly during frying.

-• This is the pasta maker I've been using for years, and it is excellent.
+• This is the pasta machine I have been using for years and it works very well here.

-• Cut your chebakias using a special chebakia cutter or a pastry wheel, cutting squares to your desired size.
-In each square, make slits without reaching the edges of the dough You need to make 4 slits in the dough square.
+• Cut the dough using a special chebakia cutter or a pastry wheel, cutting it into squares in the size you prefer.
+In each square, make slits without cutting all the way to the edges.
+You should make four slits in each square of dough.

-• Take a dough square in your hand and lift the first strip with your finger, leave the second one, and take the third and last strip.
-Then, flip it all over like a sock.
-Try to watch a shaping tutorial on YouTube.
-There are several ways to proceed.
+• Take one square of dough in your hand.
+Using your finger, lift the first strip, leave the second one in place, then take the third and the last strip together.
+Turn everything inside out, like turning a sock.
+It may help to watch a shaping tutorial on YouTube, as there are several ways to shape chebakia.

-• Let rest for 3 hours after shaping and start frying the chebakias in hot oil over low heat.
-The chebakias should be well browned before removing from the oil with a skimmer
+• Let the shaped chebakias rest for 3 hours, then start frying them in well heated oil over low heat.
+Fry until the chebakias are nicely golden before removing them from the oil with a slotted spoon.

-• Remove from the honey with a skimmer and place in a large colander or the top of a couscous steamer.
+• Then remove the chebakias from the honey using a slotted spoon and place them in a large colander or a steamer basket

 • Sprinkle with toasted sesame seeds as you go.
-You can store them in an airtight container without sprinkling them with sesame seeds, and when you want to eat them, pour a little cold liquid honey if needed and sprinkle with sesame seeds.
+You can store the chebakias in an airtight container without the sesame seeds, then, when ready to serve, add a little cold liquid honey if needed and sprinkle with toasted sesame seeds.

 Thank you for visiting my blog and for your comments.